coccoinomane/web3-scripts.js/README.md

-Mixed scripts using the Web3 js package
+Various utility scripts to interact with the blockchain using the Web3 javascript package.